SystemSpace/Compendium/compendium.rst

 Is soul color a thing?
 What tech/abilities let you see it?
   It is, kinda.
 Either you need to see the soul out of body or they can use their own-bound magic.
 They'll usually have one specific color.
 It means about as much as a star sign.

+When you shatter and come back, in a System like LFE, do you have the same soul just "rearranged" or is your user just attached to a new soul?
+  It's a completely new soul.
+Shattered souls are fully disintegrated into Aurora.

 Aurora
 ------